jfjohnson/terraform-module-template/FORKING_PUBLIC_MODULES.md

 * Send an email to git-admins@ipipeline.com requesting that they fork a specific public repository into the iPipeline GitHub account.
 * Name of the repo should be the same as the public repo.
 * List of GitHub Member usernames who should be granted the [Admin role](https://help.github.com/en/github/setting-up-and-managing-organizations-and-teams/repository-permission-levels-for-an-organization) in the repo.
+* Repo Admins should configure the repo with the same branch protection as would have been created if the repo was created from the terraform-module-template repo.
+This will ensure iPipeline internal contributions are via branches.

 # Keeping a forked module current
 * It is important to still define repo owners and code contributors for forked repos.
 These individuals will be responsible for keeping the forked repo in sync with the upstream repo.
 * It is recommended to routinely [sync](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork) the forked/master branch with upstream/master branch.
 This brings your fork's master branch into sync with the upstream repository, without losing your local changes.

+# Contributing to forked modules
+* How to contribute to upstrem repos is defined in the upstream repo.
+The most [common contribution model](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/allowing-changes-to-a-pull-request-branch-created-from-a-fork) is to create a pull request from a branch in the forked repo to the upstream repo.